Antonio de Almeida (conductor): Conducting

-He began conducting for Portuguese Radio in Lisbon in 1949, and soon after was appointed to his first conducting post at the Oporto Symphony Orchestra.
-While there, he invited Thomas Beecham to guest conduct the orchestra.
+De Almeida began conducting for Portuguese Radio in Lisbon in 1949, and soon after was appointed to his first conducting post at the Oporto Symphony Orchestra.
+While there, he invited Sir Thomas Beecham to guest conduct the orchestra.
 He was the conductor of the Portuguese Radio in Lisbon (1957–1960) and Stuttgart Philharmonic (1962–1964).
 He gave the Paris premiere of Il Trittico at the Opéra-Comique in 1964, and worked at the Opéra National de Paris from 1965 to 1967.
 He was principal guest conductor of the Houston Symphony (1969–1971) and then music director of the Orchestre philharmonique de Nice (1971–1978).
 He gave the Argentinian premiere of Mahler's 7th Symphony in Buenos Aires.
 He became the music director of the Moscow Symphony Orchestra in 1993, a position he held at his death.

-His American debut came in November 1960 with the opening of the eighth subscription season of New York's American Opera Society at The Town Hall.
+In 1960, De Almeida made his American debut with the opening of the eighth subscription season of New York's American Opera Society at The Town Hall.
 He led the Symphony of the Air in a concert version of Christoph Willibald Gluck's Orfeo ed Euridice.
 New York Times reviewer Harold C. Schonberg wrote of the conductor "He knows his business.
 Cool, not flamboyant of gesture, capable, he held the performance together as nicely as one would desire".
 He also wrote that "Mr. de Almeida is a conductor to watch".
+In the UK he conducted Idomeneo with the English Bach Festival in 1990.

 Recording

 He made numerous recordings, specializing in French operas such as Ambroise Thomas' Mignon and Hamlet, and Fromental Halévy's La Juive.
 His recordings were instrumental in restoring compositions of Ernest Chausson, Henri Duparc, Florent Schmitt and Jules Massenet to the active repertory.
 He recorded ballet music from the operas of Gaetano Donizetti, Gioachino Rossini, and Giuseppe Verdi.
 With the Moscow Symphony he recorded orchestral works of, among others, Charles Tournemire, Henri Sauguet, and Gian Francesco Malipiero.
-He recorded for many labels, including Columbia, EMI, Erato, Naxos, Philips, RCA and Supraphon.
+He recorded for many labels, including Philips, RCA, Columbia, EMI, Erato, Naxos, and Supraphon.

 Musicology

 An interest in the works of Jacques Offenbach began in the 1950s, and by the 1970s Almeida was known as an authority.
 He made numerous discoveries including previously unknown arias and a second-act finale for La Grande-Duchesse de Gérolstein.
-He prepared editions of Offenbach's operas, and compiled a Thematic Catalogue of the Works of Jacques Offenbach.
+He prepared editions of Offenbach's operas, and compiled a Thematic Catalogue of the Works of Jacques Offenbach and was general editor of an Offenbach publication project for Belwin Mills.
+He also edited works by Monsigny, Grétry and Delibes.

 He became co-artistic director (with H.C.
 Robbins Landon) of the Haydn Foundation in 1968.
 Under the Foundation's auspices, he recorded a set of Joseph Haydn's symphonies.
 He also edited a complete set of Luigi Boccherini's symphonies for Doblinger in Vienna.